NullAllocation/rke2-cluster-starter/README.md

 4. Prepare the cluster nodes for Ansible:

     Ansible will need to execute commands against the cluster nodes.
 We setup certificate-based logins using the host key of the controller host, therefore logins from the controller are password-less.
 The key that Ansible will use is specified by the `ansible_ssh_private_key_file` property in the `inventory.ini` file.
 If the specified key does not exist, it will be created.
-The default value of `/root/.ssh/id_ed25519` is standard and works well, so there is usually no need to change it.

     ```
     bash setup-nodes.sh -i inventory.ini -p <root password of the machines>
     ```
+    **Note:** The `ansible_ssh_private_key_file` property's default value of `/root/.ssh/id_ed25519` is standard and works well, so there is usually no need to change it.
 5. Run the playbook:

     ```